CloudLabsAI-Azure/TechExcel-Modernize-applications-to-be-AI-ready/Solution-Guide/Challenge-5.md

 ### Task 1: Create a PostgreSQL user and set up an AI Hub and Prompt Flow

 In this task, you will create a hub and then create a project within the hub.
-You’ll also create a PostgreSQL user so that the flow can access the database records.
+You will also create a PostgreSQL user so that the flow can access the database records.

-1. On the Azure Home page, select the **PostgreSQL database** that you created in a previous challenge.
+1. On the Azure home page, select the **PostgreSQL database** that you created in a previous challenge.

     ![](../media/h150.png)

-1. Copy and paste the **Server name** that appears in the **Overview** section of your database server into a notepad.
+1. Copy and paste the **Server name** that appears in the **Overview** section of your database server into Notepad.

     ![](../media/h151.png)